Minionguyjpro/Somtoday-Mod/CONTRIBUTING.md

       - What the issue is about, + based on issue #issueNumber (e.g. Night theme since the latest Somtoday Update, based on issue #41 )

     # If an update, and was not an issue:
-    - This PR updated:
+    - This PR modified:
-      - What you updated (e.g. Night theme svg, to make it look more modern)
+      - What you modified (e.g. Night theme svg, to make it look more modern)

     # If you added something new:
     - This PR introduced: